Migrate from Developer Pay to Ecommerce

 Card tokenization

-Developer Pay required apps to create an encrypted card token on the client-side, an operation which exposes apps and their merchant users to greater PCI compliance burden.
+Developer Pay required apps to create an encrypted card token on the client side, an operation that exposes apps and their merchant users to a greater PCI compliance burden.
 Merchants also had to be specifically set up to accept payments with tokenized cards.

 Payments